sbeaumont/od-info/README.md

  - bs4 (Beautiful Soup, to scrape information from webpages)
  - Pillow and matplotlib (for graphs)

-### Download files
-Download the whole project from here and put it somewhere on your local disk.

 ### Run and fail: add instance subdir, secret.txt and users.json file

 Do a first run: this will always exit with the message that you need to edit the config files.
-These files will have been created for you from templates.
+These files will have been created for you from templates in a subdirectory called "instance".

 You will need to edit their contents.
 For secret.txt: